 This homemade classic sauerkraut with caraway seeds goes well with just about anything.
 No matter what healing diet you are currently on, the caraway fermented sauerkraut is probiotic while suitable for GAPS, Paleo, Whole 30, Keto and vegan.

 Year after year, I have consistently received positive reviews from my friends who had my home-made sauerkrauts.
-I believe the 3 key reasons why my fermented sauerkraut turns out super delicious are:
+Here are the 3 key reasons my fermented sauerkraut turns out super delicious.

 - Longer fermentation time of 6 to 8 weeks.

 - Use flat cabbage instead of regular green cabbage, if available.
 The flat variety is sweeter and more tender.